learn-co-students/ajax-discussion-question-yale-web-yss-052520/README.md

 }

 fetchData()

+// Logs the PromiseValue object.
+This is because the previous line implicitly passes it to console.log.

 ```

 ### Question 3

 In your own words: what does asynchronous mean?

+// When multiple threads of code are able to run at once, without waiting for previous actions to terminate

 ### Question 4

 Write out the request and response cycle.
 What is its purpose?
 How does it work?

+// The request and response cycle is the process by which data is brought to the client.
+First, the client makes a request to the server.
+The server then processes this response, compiles data, and sends that data to the user.

 ### Question 5